 The software takes you straight to the interface, which looks pretty clean and minimalistic.
 It has a simple navigation bar on the left and a huge white space in the middle.

 The interface is so simple that even a third-grader can use this tool.
-But to make things more comfortable, it also defines the steps you need to take to store passwords.
+But to make things more comfortable, it also defines the steps you need to take to store unique passwords.

 Click on the ‘+’ icon on the bottom right-hand side of the screen…

 …fill in your details in the next wizard and at last, click ‘Save’.
 Following the same procedure, you can store notes, too.